Saw Palmetto (Serenoa repens)

 Saw palmetto (Permixon) is an n-hexane lipidosterolic extract of the berries from Serenoa repens (American dwarf palm tree).
 This drug is a complex mixture primarily of free fatty acids (90%) and related esters (7%) along with small amount of phytosterols (campesterol, β-sitosterol, stigmasterol),8 aliphatic alcohols (C26, C28, C30), and various other compounds (arabinose, flavonoids, galactose, glucose, uronic acid).
 The unsaturated and unsaturated fatty acids of saw palmetto include capric, caproic, caprylic, lauric, linolenic, myristic, isomyristic, oleic, palmitic, and stearic acids, whereas the phytosterols include β-sitosterol, campesterol, stigmasterol, cycloartenol, lupeol, and lupenone.
 Saw palmetto major free fatty acids are oleic acid, lauric acid, myristic acid, and palmitic acid.
 The remaining components include carotene, lipase, and tannin.

 The lipidosterolic extract of Saw palmetto berries has multiple effects including inhibition of 5α-reductase, which is the isoenzyme that converts testosterone to the biologically more potent dihydrotestosterone.
 The human prostate contains type I and type II isoenzymes of 5α-reductase with the latter being the essential isoform.
-Saw palmetto is a noncompetitive inhibitor of both type I and type II isoenzymes, whereas the synthetic 5α-reductase inhibitor, finasteride, is a selective competitive inhibitor of type II 5 α-reductase.
+Saw palmetto is a noncompetitive inhibitor of both types I and type II isoenzymes, whereas the synthetic 5α-reductase inhibitor, finasteride, is a selective competitive inhibitor of type II 5 α-reductase.
 Saw palmetto extract also possesses anti-androgen effects by inhibiting the binding of dihydrotestosterone to cytosolic androgen receptors in prostatic cells as well as anti-inflammatory effects by reducing arachidonic acid metabolites by inhibiting aromatase cyclooxygenase and lipoxygenase.
 Unlike other 5α-reductase inhibitors, lipophilic extracts of saw palmetto block the 5α-reductase activity of prostatic epithelial cells without interfering with the secretion of the prostate tumor marker, PSA.

 Saw Palmetto | Studies